jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

 (1) The default maximum national trading hours—
   (a) are the hours between 8 am on any day and 4 am on the next day for the sale and supply of alcohol for consumption on premises for which an on-licence or a club licence is held:
   (b) are the hours between 7 am and 11 pm on any day for the sale of alcohol on premises for which an off-licence is held.
-(2) Subsection (1) is subject to sections 47 and 48 (which impose restrictions on the sale and supply of alcohol on Anzac Day morning, Good Friday, Easter Sunday, and Christmas Day).
+(2) Subsection (1) is subject to section 48 (which imposes restrictions on the sale and supply of alcohol on Anzac Day morning, Good Friday, Easter Sunday, and Christmas Day).

 ### 44 Permitted trading hours for premises without relevant local alcohol policy
 (1) The trading hours permitted for any licensed premises are the default maximum national trading hours stated by section 43 for the premises if—